davidthehat/DiscordWordleBot/README.md

 * `/wordleword`: Tell the user today's Wordle answer, or the answer for a given date
 * `/question`: Answers a user's question about the bot
 * `/wordlegpt`: Replies to the user's input as an AI
+* `/serverstatus`: Gives basic info for the minecraft server at a given IP
+* `/music`: Plays music with some basic controlls.
+Significant WIP.

 <!--
 TODO add invite link